awslabs/aws-sdk-swift/reference/0.x/AWSMacie2/Macie2ClientProtocol.md

 func getMacieSession(input: GetMacieSessionInput, completion: @escaping (ClientRuntime.SdkResult<GetMacieSessionOutputResponse, GetMacieSessionOutputError>) -> Void)
 ```

-### getMasterAccount(input:​completion:​)
+### getMasterAccount(input:completion:)

 (Deprecated) Retrieves information about the Amazon Macie administrator account for an account.
-This operation has been replaced by the <link  linkend="GetAdministratorAccount">GetAdministratorAccount</link> operation.
+This operation has been replaced by the GetAdministratorAccount operation.

 ``` swift
 func getMasterAccount(input: GetMasterAccountInput, completion: @escaping (ClientRuntime.SdkResult<GetMasterAccountOutputResponse, GetMasterAccountOutputError>) -> Void)
 ```

-### getMember(input:​completion:​)
+### getMember(input:completion:)

 Retrieves information about an account that's associated with an Amazon Macie administrator account.